Last Updated on Samuel Franklinby

-With this guide you’ll learn the Fallout New Vegas best starting stats (SPECIAL) for your specific build to ensure you get the most from your Courier character.
-While your ultimate choice of starting SPECIAL is heavily influenced by your choice of Fallout New Vegas build there are some important cut off points to be aware of when designing your character for a fresh run through the Mojave Wasteland.
-These can either give you important utility or a significant jump in power that is simply too large to ignore and could hamper your build effectiveness if not utilised appropriately.
+With this guide you’ll learn the Fallout New Vegas best starting stats (SPECIAL), skills and traits for your specific build to ensure you get the most from your Courier character.
+While your ultimate choice of starting SPECIAL is heavily influenced by your choice of broader Fallout New Vegas build there are some important cut off points for SPECIAL to be aware of when designing your character for a fresh run through the Mojave Wasteland.
+These SPECIAL thresholds can either give you important utility or a significant jump in power that is simply too large to ignore and could hamper your build effectiveness if not utilised appropriately.
 While skills and traits are also an important decision that is selected on character creation they work differently and won’t hurt your character effectiveness as much within a playthrough.

 Whether you want to play as melee, unarmed, stealth, guns or energy weapons you’ll find useful tips in this Fallout New Vegas SPECIAL guide to help with your selections across SPECIAL, skills and traits.
-With this knowledge you’ll be equipped to make informed decisions about starting SPECIAL with the intent of this guide to focus on guidance and tips rather than hard rules so that you can maintain the sense of creating your own RPG character for your tastes.
+With this knowledge you’ll be equipped to make informed decisions about starting selections with the intent of this guide to focus on guidance and tips rather than hard rules so that you can maintain the sense of creating your own RPG character for your tastes.
 This guide also covers the best skills to start with and best starting traits which combined provide an additional boost to your playthrough although have less of an impact compared to your SPECIAL choices.

 Fallout New Vegas SPECIAL Stats Overview